A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Well Definiteness of the Algorithm

-We end this section with a particular result when the iterates all lie on a bounded set.
-The result states we can infer the boundedness of the stepsize sequence from the boundedness of both gradients from below.
-This guarantees that in this situation the line search criteria will not get increasingly hard to be satisfied, forcing small steps and stalling the computation of the iterates, whenever the decisions of both players are far from stationarity.
+The next result states we can infer the boundedness of the step-size sequence from the boundedness of both gradients from below.
+This guarantees that in this situation the line-search criteria will not get increasingly hard to be satisfied, forcing small steps and stalling the computation of the iterates, whenever the decisions of both players are far from stationarity.

-\begin{proposition} Suppose that the sequence $\{x^k\}$ generated by Algorithm \ref{Algorithm 1} lie on a bounded set.
-If there exists a constant $c>0$ and $k_0 \in \N$ such that $\|g_i^k\|> c$ for each component $i=1,2$ and all $k>k_0$, then the stepsize sequence $\{t^k\}$ is bounded away from zero. \end{proposition}
+\begin{proposition} Suppose that Assumptions \ref{Assump:Huniforposdeflim}, \ref{Assump:gradlocLipz}, and \ref{Asssump:RestoGrad} hold and that the sequence $\{x^k\}$ generated by Algorithm \ref{Algorithm 1}, with $\gamma$ and $\theta$ satisfying \eqref{valoresgammatheta}, lies on a bounded set.
+Suppose also that the third derivatives of the objective functions always exist and are continuous.
+If there exists a constant $c>0$ and $k_0 \in \N$ such that $\|g_i^k\|> c$ for each component $i=1,2$ and all $k>k_0$, then the step-size sequence $\{t^k\}$ is bounded away from zero. \end{proposition}